 What’s the most words you’ve ever written?
 Try cranking out fifty thousand words this month, just for fun.
 Yes, fun!
 This special challenge does my literary-loving heart some good, although I must confess writing that many words (and having them all intelligible) seems overwhelming.
 Start small and find ways to incorporate National Novel Writing Month into your kids’ learning with ideas from Write a Novel in a Month.

 The discovery of King Tutankhamun’s tomb occurred on this date in 1922.
 It wasn’t until about a month later that the archeologists were able to open the tomb and discover what treasures the Egyptians had placed with his mummy.
-View National Geographic’s photographs of the earthly wealth that surrounded King Tut, and take an opportunity to discuss how as Christians, we can lay up treasure in heaven (Matthew 6:19–21).
+View these images of the earthly wealth that surrounded King Tut, and take an opportunity to discuss how as Christians, we can lay up treasure in heaven (Matthew 6:19–21).

 Marie Curie was born on this date in 1867.
 She taught physics at the Sorbonne in France but is probably most famous for her work with radioactivity.
 It was through this research that Marie and her husband discovered two elements (polonium and radium).
 Marie also won a Nobel Prize in chemistry and another in physics for her work.
 This chart of the Periodic Table inspires me to remember all the elements!
 Can you find curium, named for Marie and Pierre Curie?